 Typically, the urethra is considered a decently sterile environment, but bacteria can be introduced if given the opportunity.
 This opportunity for infection can arise in a few different ways, so it’s important to always follow proper hygienic practices before using your catheter.
 If you haven’t properly cleansed your hands before insertion, bacteria can be transferred from your hands to the insertion point or to the catheter itself, which can lead to an infection.

 Check Your Eligibility

 In 2 easy steps!

 Discover the catheter supplies covered by your insurance.

 Additionally, if the insertion site isn’t properly cleansed, bacteria around the insertion site can be pushed into the urethra upon insertion.
 Your catheter can also collect bacteria if it is not placed on a sterile surface prior to usage.
 Most catheter kits will include gloves to protect the hands, a sanitary pad to protect the catheter, and BZK/iodine wipes to remove insertion area bacteria.
 It is important to utilize these additional tools to protect your body from bacteria.
 Once bacteria is in the urethra, the bacteria can start to multiply and cause the symptoms you’d typically associate with a urinary tract infection (UTI).

 Urinary Tract Infection (UTI) Symptoms

-- Burning with urination
+- Burning sensation or pain with urination

-- Frequent urgency to urinate
+- Frequent, urgent needs to urinate

 - Cloudy, foul-smelling, or bloody urine